 The main thing to remember about the present perfect is that it connects the past to the present.
+When I teach the present perfect, I find that students understand it better if it’s explained in categories:

 1. Life Experiences

-3. Giving News
+2. Giving News

-4. The Recent Past
+3. The Recent Past

-- When the past is not the past yet
+- When the past is not the past yet!

 For the websites below, I have noted where the website uses British English (BrE).
 For the most part, the present perfect is used the same in American and British English.
-The only difference is that when talking about the recent past, Americans will sometimes used the simple past, while the British will always use the present perfect.
+The only difference is when talking about the recent past.
+Americans will sometimes used the simple past, while the British will always use the present perfect.
 The only reason I point out that the website is BrE is because some of the vocabulary may be different than American English.

 How to form the present perfect:

-http://www.perfect-english-grammar.com/present-perfect.html (BrE)
+Perfect-english-grammar.com (BrE)

-JenniferESL – Lesson 6a – http://www.youtube.com/watch?v=3IMTNomhg-E
+JenniferESL videos – Lesson 6a

 List of irregular verbs:

-http://www.ego4u.com/en/cram-up/grammar/irregular-verbs (BrE)
+Ego4u.com (BrE)

 Pronunciation of past participle:

-Regular verbs: http://www.perfect-english-grammar.com/how-to-pronounce-ed.html (BrE)
+Regular verbs: Perfect-english-grammar.com (BrE)

-Irregular verbs: http://www.youtube.com/watch?v=u00f2oZJ_eA (BrE)
+Irregular verbs: (BrE)

 Since and For: